KIIS 101.1: 3TT

 The 3TT station name and a classic hits format were launched at 5.00 am on 2 April 1988.
 The first song played was The Doobie Brothers "Listen to the Music".
-The major reason cited for the change of name was the fact that 3DB had recently broadcast under the slogan 3DB - The New Beginning and it was felt that that would have made it difficult to dramatically change the format whilst retaining the name, 3DB.
+The major reason cited for the change of name was that 3DB had recently broadcast under the slogan 3DB - The New Beginning and it was felt that that would have made it difficult to dramatically change the format whilst retaining the name, 3DB.
 However, the new owners had actually considered a few other new call-signs, particularly names which included the same initial being repeated twice, such as 3BB or 3MM.

 Lawrence Costin who had been on the 3DB announcing staff for over 30 years was the only 3DB on-air personality to be retained by 3TT; as a newsreader and reporter.

 From AM to FM

-On 24 June 1990 at midnight, the station converted to FM broadcasting on 101.1 MHz.
+At midnight on 23-24 June 1990 the station converted to FM broadcasting on 101.1 MHz.
 3DB/3TT's old AM frequency of 1026 AM was returned to the government, and from 1991, it was used by the ABC for 3PB, which broadcast intermittently with live coverage of federal parliament.
 In 1994, 3PB became a full-time news and parliament station ABC NewsRadio.

 The events leading up to the transference of 3TT's licence to the FM radio band are quite complicated and political.
 Broadcasting on the FM band commenced in the US as early as 1933.
 There had been Australian experiments on the FM band in earlier years, but in the 1970s the Whitlam Labor government decided to issue the first permanent FM licences in Australia to community radio stations.
 The first such licence in Melbourne was issued to 3MBS in 1975.
 The Fraser coalition government continued the Whitlam policy and expanded the range of FM broadcasters, firstly by introducing the Australia-wide ABC FM network.
 This was followed by a number of brand new commercial stations; the first to open in Melbourne being EON FM.